Job Interview Question: How Have You Motivated Others?

-- How do you motivate others within your team?
+- How do you persuade others to adopt your ideas?

-The answer that you will give the interviewer will give them insights into your leadership (potential) and interpersonal style in a professional setting.
-If you’re applying to a job in which you need to supervise staff, lead teams or manage projects, you can definitely expect this question.
-However, you don’t have to be a manager or team leader to showcase your ability to motivate others.
-It’s always good to provide the interviewer an example in which you show that you can listen to others and provide words of encouragement if needed.
+However, you don’t have to be a manager or team leader to demonstrate your ability to motivate others.
+It’s always good to provide the interviewer an example in which you show that you can listen to others and provide them with words of encouragement if needed.
 Being a positive influence in your team or on the work floor, in general, is a great asset.

 If you get asked this question you should view this as a great opportunity to convince the interviewer that you are able to motivate others.
 Furthermore, it’s a great opportunity to sell your skills in the form of a concrete situation that you encountered during your career.

 When you’re preparing your answer on motivating others, think of the strategies that you have used in the past to effectively motivate others.